sam-soofy/soren-sam-plugin-sdk/README.md

 ## Configuration

-Global provider configuration is defined in `src/config.py` under the `plugin_config` dictionary.
+Global plugin configuration is defined in `src/config.py` under the `plugin_config` dictionary.
 You must keep the top-level protocol keys intact; you may only add or update entries in the `init_config` list.

 ### Multi-provider credentials
 In the default template we define two tokens in the `global_configs` section for GitHub and GitLab: